 One simple, yet very effective, technique for easier navigation on your eCommerce store is to lock the main top menu in its place so that it doesn’t disappear on scrolling and it’s accessible no matter where a user is on the page.

 A study conducted by Smashing Magazine has found that sticky menus were 22% quicker to navigate and online shoppers prefer stores with a sticky menu bar over those who don’t.

 As an example, Cavaraty online store implements the sticky menu technique and it’s doing great regarding user’s experience and store’s design.
-No matter how we scroll down, the menu is right in front of our eyes for a quicker navigation on the site.
+No matter how we scroll down, the menu is right in front of our eyes for quicker navigation on the site.

 You may like our Complete Guide to Google Shopping Ads

 - It takes about 50 milliseconds (that’s 0.05 seconds) for users to form an opinion about your website that determines whether they like your site or not, whether they’ll stay or leave.